Leaders of tomorrow are made today.

 To be eligible for admission to the Bachelor of Arts in Indigenous Governance, students must hold:

-- Grade 12 graduation with English 12 and Math 10 (Foundations and Pre-calculus, or Workplace Mathematics 10); OR
+- Grade 12 graduation with English 12 with a minimum of 75%, and Math 10 (Foundations and Pre-calculus, or Workplace Mathematics 10); OR

 - Acceptance into a related post-secondary program at a comparable level to the Bachelor of Arts (Indigenous Governance) degree; OR

 - Five years of manager-level work experience with four to five pieces of sample writing for eligibility assessment.